Dr. Becky’s Start in Life

 My sweet tooth once ruled my life, and my age shows me first hand the challenges of mid-life weight control.

-Blogging and working with members of my Weight Loss Coaching Program is what I wake up thinking about most mornings, and adds an element of fun to my days.
+Blogging and working with my coaching program members is what I wake up thinking about most mornings, and adds an element of fun to my days.

 All in all, my first fifty years have been fun.
 Thanks for reading my ramblings; I must admit that I had fun writing them for you.
 I look forward to working with you someday!